 Yes, as long as your complaint is about the way the council has dealt with your claim.

-But if you disagree with a decision the council has made on your claim, such as the amount of benefit you have been awarded, the amount of an overpayment or whether an overpayment can be recovered from you, you can take it to an independent appeal tribunal.
+But if you disagree with a decision the council has made on your claim, such as the amount of benefit you have been awarded, the amount of an overpayment or whether an overpayment can be recovered from you, can ask for an appeal at the first-tier tribunal.
 We would normally expect you to appeal rather than make a complaint to us.

 How do I complain?